Fire from Heaven

 Fire from Heaven is a 1969 historical novel by Mary Renault about the childhood and youth of Alexander the Great.
 It reportedly was a major inspiration for the Oliver Stone film Alexander.
-The book was nominated for the “Lost Man Booker Prize” of 1970, "a contest delayed by 40 years because a reshuffling of the fledgeling competition’s rules", but lost out to Troubles by J. G. Farrell.
+The book was nominated for the "Lost Man Booker Prize" of 1970, "a contest delayed by 40 years because a reshuffling of the fledgeling competition's rules", but lost out to Troubles by J. G. Farrell.

 Plot summary

-Concise Summary

 Fire from Heaven begins with Alexander as a young child in the court of his father, Philip of Macedon, and closes with the immediate aftermath of his father's assassination at Aegae, the event which led Alexander to assume power.
 The novel deals with the relationship between Philip and Queen Olympias and Alexander's changing loyalties to them, Alexander's tuition under Aristotle, Alexander's sexuality and relationship with his friend and future General Hephaistion, and Alexander's growing prowess as a soldier during his father's conquest of the Greek states.
 As a novel concerned with Alexander's youth, it does not deal with his conquest of the Persian Empire beyond foreshadowing.